PS-A/automate-the-boring-stuff-practice/README.md

 # Python -> Robocorp Bootcamp

-This is my personal learning journey from Python basics to Robocorp automation.
+Working through "Automate the Boring Stuff with Python" by Al Sweigart

 ------

-Week 1
+Chapters 1 to 3
-Included a lot of flailing around and just getting back to basics with syntaxes etc.\
+Getting back to basics with syntaxes etc.\
 Set up environments (visual studio code, github).\
-Completed some practices and "Automate the Boring Stuff with Python" chapters 1-3, included while/for looping, \
+Completed some practices in chapters 1-3, included while/for looping, \
 if/else conditions, local/global variables and other basic stuff.

 ------

-Week 2
+Chapters 4 to 6
 Started practicing source control to use branching in the same way proper organizations do \
 as in creating feature branches which I would then push to GitHub and request a pull request \
 compare code and merge.
-Continued with "Automate the Boring Stuff with Python" going over chapters 4-6.
+Continued book material going over chapters 4-6.

 Chapter 4 included lists (joining, slicing), nested logic, loops, axes and arrays.